Austen Chamberlain: Calls for rearmament

+Death

-Though he never again served in a government, he survived in good health until March 1937, dying just ten weeks before his younger half-brother, Neville, became the first and only member of the Chamberlain dynasty to become Prime Minister.
+Though he never again served in a government, he survived in good health until March 1937, dying just ten weeks before his younger half-brother, Neville, became the first and only member of the Chamberlain dynasty to become prime minister.

 Chamberlain died at the age of 73 in his London home, 24 Egerton Terrace, on 16 March 1937.
 He is buried in East Finchley Cemetery in London.

-His estate was valued at probate at £45,044, a relatively modest sum for such a famous public figure.
+At his death, his estate was valued for probate at £45,044 18/1.
+This was a relatively modest sum for such a famous public figure.
 Much of his father's fortune had been lost in a failed attempt by his younger brother Neville to grow sisal in the West Indies in the early 1890s, and unlike Neville, he never went into business to make money for himself.

 His personal and political papers are housed in the Cadbury Research Library at the University of Birmingham.